SurrealNumber/CoreTitleInheritance/readme.txt

 Based on looking in code to make sure the iteration goes through all of them just set a quite high max.
 ^ fixed problem.
 Need to reduce text or add image/portrait to cores removed toast.
+Need to make sure head of faith titles are considered at least special cores.
+Or at least change localization to reflect them not.
+Went through localization.
+Everything seems to be working.
+Need to take closer look and see if things look good.

+TODO:
+Debug
+Code cleanup
+Documentation for users (mod page/post etc)
+Check to see if localization for over core limit alert is indeed duplicated and keep favorite version Look into whether head of faith should be a special title.